machineagency/howto/form_3B/README.md

 [available online](https://support.formlabs.com/s/article/Quick-Start-Guide-Form3?language=en_US)
 and there are
 [tons of detailed procedures for operating the machine](https://support.formlabs.com/s/topic/0TO1Y000000IvzXWAS/overview-form-3?language=en_US).
-It is a good resource for beginners.
+It is a good resource for first-time users.

 ### Before using the machine